Moonlight Birth

 Do I need to see a doctor before hiring a midwife?

-No, it is not necessary to see a doctor prior to your initial appointment with me.
-I can obtain lab work, complete a physical and assess you and the baby.
+No, it is not necessary to see a doctor prior to your initial appointment with us at Moonlight Birth.
+We can obtain lab work, complete a physical and assess you and the baby.
 Pursuant to SCDHEC regulations, however, all moms will need to see an outside medical provider (obstetrician, certified nurse midwife, family practice or general practice doctor, etc) twice during the pregnancy.
 The first of these two visits will need to take place within the first two trimesters and the second one will need to be within the last six weeks of pregnancy.

 Do you do ultrasounds, or will I need to have an ultrasound?

-No, I do not perform ultrasounds, and no, an ultrasound is not required for a low risk pregnancy.
-Should the mom desire an ultrasound, I can send in a referral for a diagnostic ultrasound or she may go to a freestanding ultrasound office for a non-diagnostic ultrasound.
+We can perform dating and position confirmation ultrasounds, but do not do diagnostic scans.
+No, an ultrasound is not required for a low risk pregnancy.
+Should the mom desire a detailed or diagnostic ultrasound, we can send in a referral for a diagnostic ultrasound or she may go to a freestanding ultrasound office for a non-diagnostic ultrasound.
 In the case where the mother does not know the date of her last normal menstrual period or when she may have conceived, it would be beneficial to have an ultrasound- either diagnostic or non-diagnostic for dating purposes, though not a requirement.
-If at any time during the pregnancy, I feel that there is a medical need for an ultrasound, I will refer the mom to a diagnostic ultrasound clinic.
+If at any time during the pregnancy, we feel that there is a medical need for an ultrasound, we will refer the mom to a diagnostic ultrasound clinic.

 Who can be at my birth?